About This Initiative

 Libraries are more than buildings—they’re gateways to learning, opportunity, and connection.
 Yet, for too many, physical and transportation barriers make accessing these vital spaces difficult and even unsafe.
 ULC’s Safe Routes to Libraries initiative addresses this challenge head-on, ensuring everyone has safe, equitable access to the transformative resources libraries provide.

-From 2024-2026, ULC and its national partners are engaged in a research and planning project to explore the feasibility of a national initiative to eliminate barriers to library access.
-By adapting proven strategies from the Safe Routes to School program, this initiative strives to help libraries collaborate with local partners to improve walkability, safety, and infrastructure, especially in underserved neighborhoods.
+The Safe Routes to Libraries initiative strives to eliminate barriers and improve walking, biking, and rolling access to library buildings whether urban, suburban, or rural.
+By adapting proven strategies from the Safe Routes to School program, this initiative strives to help libraries collaborate with local partners to improve safety, infrastructure, and education.

 ULC’s national partners are: